tamirkifle/tamirkifle/README.md

 # Hello, I'm Tamir Yirga! 👋

 ## About Me
-I'm a passionate Full Stack Developer based in Seattle, WA, currently pursuing my Master's in Computer Science at Northeastern University.
-With a background in Civil Engineering and a strong interest in blockchain technology, I bring a unique perspective to software development.
+Pursuing a Master's in Computer Science at Northeastern University with a passion for scalable distributed systems and cloud technologies.
+Experienced in full-stack development and enhancing e-commerce platforms.
+Skilled in contributing to Agile teams, and collaborating effectively to deliver efficient, high-performance solutions.

 ## 🚀 Skills
 - **Languages:** JavaScript, TypeScript, PHP, Python, Java